SaverioCaminiti/cssSlideJS/README.md

 ## A simple JS script to create CSS slideshows.

 cssSlideJS relies on JQuery and creates a slideshow with all elements in a given div.
-It simply assings the folliwing classes to those elements according with a given time interval:
+It simply assigns the following classes to those elements according with a given time interval:

 * `.slide`: to all elements;
 * `.current`: to the current element;